 Minor games in India are intended to further develop fundamental motor skills and their effective application in games, as well as fundamental offensive and defensive game strategies.
 Minor games for physical education also teach the value of fair play, safe practices, and cooperative participation.

-4. What are minor games examples?
+4. What are minor game examples?

 A few other minor game examples include Four Squares, Monkey in the Middle, Capture the Flag, Sharks and Minnows, and Dodgeball.
 These games can be played in a variety of settings and often help develop specific skills such as teamwork, motor skills, agility, etc.